ijpiantanida/talkback/README.md

 # Talkback

-Record and playback HTTP requests.
-Talkback is a pure javascript standalone HTTP proxy.
-As long as you have node.js in your environment, you can run Talkback to record requests from applications written in any language/framework.
+Talkback is a javascript HTTP proxy to record and playback HTTP requests.
+As long as you have node.js in your environment you can run talkback to record requests from applications written in any language/framework.
-You can use it to accelerate your integration tests or running your application against mocked HTTP servers.
+You can use it to accelerate your integration tests or run your application against a mocked server.

 Read more about the reasoning behind **talkback** on [10Pines blog](https://blog.10pines.com/2017/12/18/isolating-integration-tests-from-external-http-services-with-talkback/).